dschmenk/DITHER16/README.md

     Plane 2: Red
     Plane 3: Brightness

 The colors are mapped so they can be additive: the same bit set in plane 0 as in plane 1 will combine to make Cyan (Blue + Green = Cyan).
 If the same bit is set in plane 2, then White will result (Blue + Green + Red = White).
 Plane 3 is mapped to create the high intensity versions of the 8 color combinations.
 This makes a simple dither algorithm a little more difficult but manageable when the normal intensity values are seperated from the high intensity values.
-Thinking of the mapping as a [HSV cone](https://en.wikipedia.org/wiki/HSL_and_HSV) clarifies the process.
-If V is less than 50% (128), building a simple dithered brush by scaling the RGB values from 0-127 to 0-15 is sufficient.
+Thinking of the mapping as a [HSL cone](https://en.wikipedia.org/wiki/HSL_and_HSV) clarifies the process.
+If L is less than 50% (128), building a simple dithered brush by scaling the RGB values from 0-127 to 0-15 is sufficient.
 The Brightness value is set to 0.
-For values of V greater than 50%, it gets a little more interesting.
-The idea is to scale the RGB values to percentages of V. Note that V = MAX(R,G,B) so by dividing each by V will fill the brush with the percentage of the RGB color.
-Now, the Brightness can be set to V. However, a little trick here is to reverse the order of the Brightness dither pattern so that the most significant color is brightened first.
-If the same dither pattern was used as the RGB color values, the least significant colors would be brightened first.
+For values of L greater than 50%, it gets a little more interesting.
+The idea is to scale the RGB values to percentages of L. Note that L = MAX(R,G,B) so by dividing each by L will fill the brush with the percentage of the RGB color.
+Now, the Brightness can be set to L. R, G  and B can be set to their percentages.

 I can see two issues with this algorithm: